 - 12.9.1.
-The developer of a website or mobile application that processes confidential information must submit to IT Compliance the following information: A description of the website or application architecture, the authentication mechanism for the website or application, and the administrator-level access to data included in the website or application. - 12.9.2.
-The developer or entity acquiring a website or mobile application that processes confidential information must subject the website and mobile application to vulnerability and penetration testing before deployment or acquisition.
+The developer of a website or mobile application that processes confidential information must submit to IT Compliance the following information: - 12.9.1.1. a description of the website or application architecture - 12.9.1.2. the authentication mechanism for the website or application - 12.9.1.3. administrator-level access to data included in the website or application - 12.9.1.4. a security plan to establish planned beta testing for the website or mobile application biannually - 12.9.2.
+The developer or entity acquiring a website or mobile application that processes sensitive personal or personally identifiable information or confidential information must subject the website and mobile application to vulnerability and penetration testing and address any vulnerability identified in the test before deployment or acquisition.

 - 12.10.1.
 Texas Administrative Code, Title 1 § 202.76; Security Controls Standards Catalog - 12.10.2.
 Texas Administrative Code, Title 1, Chapter 203; Management of Electronic Transactions and Signed Records - 12.10.3.
 International Standards Organization 27002:2013; Communications and Operations Management - 12.10.4.
-International Standards Organization 27001:2013 - 12.10.5.
-UNT System Password Standards
+International Standards Organization 27001:2013